1979 172N – 32D

 1979 172N – 99D

 99D came to us from Kansas where it’d been sitting for a long time in a quiet hangar.
 Steph and Josh ferried it to Washington in 2016 for its camera mods and it’s become one of EagleView’s favorite aircraft.
-The combination of long range tanks, 160hp engine, and excellent pilots have made 99D one of the most efficient in the EagleView fleet.
-Under JAV’s ownership, 99D has been complimented with a fuel flow meter and full Garmin suite of twin G5’s, a GTN650, second comm radio and an ADS-B In/Out transponder.
+The combination of long range tanks, a 160hp engine, and excellent pilots have made 99D one of the most efficient in the EagleView fleet.
+Under JAV’s ownership, 99D has been complimented with a Lycoming O-320-D2J, a fuel flow meter, and full Garmin suite of G5’s, a GTN650, backup comm radio and an ADS-B In/Out transponder.

 1979 172N – 28F